Gloucester Docks

-Gloucester Docks is an historic area of the city of Gloucester.
+Gloucester Docks is a historic area of the city of Gloucester.
 The docks are located at the northern junction of the River Severn with the Gloucester and Sharpness Canal.
 They are Britain's most inland port.

 The docks include fifteen Victorian warehouses, that are now listed buildings.
-It also contains the Gloucester Waterways Museum and the Soldiers of Gloucestershire Museum.
-The Robert Opie Collection of Advertising and Packaging was also here from 1984 until 2001.
+It also contains the Gloucester Waterways Museum (opened in 1988) and the Soldiers of Gloucestershire Museum (opened in 1990).
+The Robert Opie Collection of Advertising and Packaging (now the Museum of Brands in Notting Hill, London) was also here from 1984 until 2001.

+Every year since 2007, Gloucester Docks has been home to the Tall Ships Festival.

+Ships

+In addition to the collections of Gloucester Waterways Museum, historic vessels based at Gloucester Docks include: